Use CurrentWare’s remote desktop monitoring software to audit logons, internet activity, application usage, and USB activities of your remote users.

 BrowseReporter’s bandwidth usage reports identify the websites that consume the most bandwidth.
 If unproductive websites are becoming a bandwidth hog in your network you can use BrowseControl’s web filtering features to block them.

 BrowseReporter measures the Idle Time of remote users to see how long they are away from their computers.
+Using the email alerts feature you can get notified when an employee is away from their computer for a predetermined period of time.

 The distinction between Active Time and Idle Time is based on the end-user’s mouse and keyboard activity.
 When there is no input from their mouse or keyboard for a designated period of time, BrowseReporter will shift tracking from Active Time to Idle Time.